pypancsv/pypancsv/docs/quickexamples/index.md

     </tbody>
 </table>

-And the output looks like (with exactly as many program-related columns as there are people):
+And the output looks like this _(with exactly as many program-related columns as there are programs in the day's "Program Registered For" column)_:

 {% assign tallyout=site.data.tallypivotoutput %}